SweetoCodes/RC/README.md

 Lax - A neural net library based on Jax.

-3d Avatar - Finishing the 3d scene of my personal website.
+3d Avatar - Finishing the 3d scene of my personal website (+ fixing the now-playing spotify widget).

 Monte Carlo Simulations - Simulating how businesses evolve and compete.

+A Rust based database implementation.